 No credit card reward is more flexible than cash.
-That’s why cash back credit cards are our favorite kind of credit card.
-We prefer a card that gives you a nice, generous flat rate on all of your purchases, and a number of cards exist that do just that — with a 2% cash back rate.
-However, some people like cards that give greater rewards for certain purchase categories.
-They’re willing to juggle multiple cards to always get the maximum, as much as 5% on some purchases.
-It’s more work than most of us want to do, but you might be an exception.
+That’s why cash back credit cards are the favorite type of card for most people.
+You might prefer a card that gives you a nice, generous flat rate on all of your purchases, as much as 2%, or you might prefer cards that give greater rewards for certain purchase categories.
+Some people are willing to juggle multiple cards to always get the maximum, as much as 5% on some purchases.
 Below we offer our picks for the best cash back cards on the market today, starting with flat-rate cards.
-All of these have no annual fee:
+All of these have no annual fee unless otherwise noted:

 - Citi Double Cash – Get 2% cash back on all your purchases.
 You get a 1% rebate when you make the purchase, and get the other 1% when you pay it off.
 If you’re paying your balance in full each month (and you should), you’ll get the 2% right away; if not, you’ll still get 2% as long as you eventually pay off your purchases.

 - PayPal Cashback Mastercard – Get 2% cash back on all purchases, but note that the 2% rebate is deposited into your PayPal account.
 It’s easy enough to transfer it out to your bank account if you’d like, but it does require an extra step.